-The Council's cash flows during April to June 2023 were relatively stable with a gradual move away from Internal Borrowing towards External Borrowing as surplus Section 31 payments on account in respect of Business Rate Reliefs and Covid-related Grants were returned to the Government in accordance with the respective scheme requirements (lowering available cash balances).
+The Council's cash flows during April to September 2023 were relatively stable with a gradual move away from Internal Borrowing towards External Borrowing as surplus Section 31 payments on account in respect of Business Rate Reliefs and Covid-related Grants were returned to the Government in accordance with the respective scheme requirements (lowering available cash balances).
 Thus:

-- Borrowing there has been a gradual move away from taking out new short-term loans over the past 12 months despite the small increase in the Short-Term Borrowing balance presented above, which reflects imminent loan maturities, including two Long-Term Maturity Loans due to be repaid in 2023/24 (total value £13.0 million); and - Investments low level Investment balances have continued in Quarter 1 in accordance with deliberate strategy (reflecting "Liquidity Allowance" of £15.0 million).
-The balance includes £2.0 million in "Debt Management Account Deposit Facility" (DMADF) deposits and £12.0 million in Money Market Funds (MMF) deposits.
+- Borrowing the strategy is to gradually move away from taking out new short-term loans over the past 12 months despite the small increase in the Short-Term Borrowing balance presented above, which reflects imminent loan maturities, including two Long-Term Maturity Loans due to be repaid in 2023/24 (total value £13.0 million); and - Investments low level Investment balances have continued in Quarter 2 in accordance with deliberate strategy (reflecting "Liquidity Allowance" of £15.0 million).
+The balance includes £2.0 million in "Debt Management Account Deposit Facility" (DMADF) deposits and £4.0 million in Money Market Funds (MMF) deposits.